ekayaaslan/algo-coding/README.md

 unordered_map<int,int> idx;
 for (int i=0; i<n; i++) {
   int cnum = target-nums[i];
-  // The map at the moment contains only numbers that
+  // The map at this moment contains only numbers that
   // are iterated over so far.
 The search hence does not
   // miss any pair that may sum to target. if (idx.contains(cnum)) {
     return {i, idx[cnum]};
   }
-  // Should be added after the check to avoid returning
+  // Insert the current number *after* the check.
+This guarantees
-  // {i, i} when nums[i] is the exact half. idx[nums[i]] = i;
+  // it does not pair a number with itself. idx[nums[i]] = i;
 }
 ```